thecrazyscotsman/TCS-Improved-Mod-Page/README.md

 * Reducing wasted space
 * Added support for several custom Properties
 * Added iconography to aid in status readability
+* Added buttons to Enable/Disable All for each category.

+**Note:** These buttons will not toggle locked content or the TCS Improved Mod Page mod.

 ## Installation
 Extract to your Mods folder.